 By now, the landscape is bare earth and volcanic dust, with sub-zero temperatures and light snow.

-Use the tourist toilets as much as possible during the day to prepare yourself for the final ascent.
+Use the tourist toilets as much as possible during the day to prepare yourself for the final ascent to the summit of Kilimanjaro.

 Wearing five to six layers of clothing in freezing cold conditions at night is not conducive to ablutions on the rooftop of Africa.